dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 ```

 Note: On Windows, you may need to specify a full path to the Python interpreter such as `c:\python36\python`.
+However, if Python is installed in its usual way, you might be able to just type the name of the program
+such as `hello.py`.

 ### A Sample Program